Mochitto/type-config/README.md

   option="shopping list",
   type="List>=3",
   help="What I have to buy",
-  constraints="Must be a list of at least three items, separated by commas", )
+  important_help="Must be a list of at least three items, separated by commas", )
 ```
 Adding a type (they can have descriptive names❗):